top of page

 • Formatting

-• Appropriate use of italicization within the text; and
+• Appropriate use of italicization within the text.

 • Citations

-• Footnotes: Appropriate use and inclusion of footnote citations in line with the most recent edition of the Canadian Guide to Uniform Legal Citation (the “McGill Guide”) and the TMU Law Review style guide;
+• Footnotes: Appropriate use and inclusion of footnote citations in line with the most recent edition of the Canadian Guide to Uniform Legal Citation (the “McGill Guide”).

-• Citations must be complete, to proper sources and pinpointed where required.
+• Citations must be complete, refer to proper sources and include pinpoint references where required.

 • File Format: MS Word.